2017 Houston Astros season: August

 Having lost 17 of 27 games as of August 31, the Astros acquired right-handed ace and former Cy Young Award winner Justin Verlander from the Detroit Tigers just moments before the trade deadline.
 Detroit received prospects Franklin Pérez, Jake Rogers, and Daz Cameron.
 The Astros also claimed outfielder Cameron Maybin off waivers from the Angels on August 31.
 Correa and McCullers returned from the disabled list at that time.
 Verlander won all five regular season starts in an Astros uniform to help lead them to a 22–8 record over their final month and an overall registry of 101–61, clinching the AL West division title.

-September/October
+September—October

+After the Astros returned to Houston and the New York Mets and MLB agreed to do a Saturday day–night doubleheader, the Astros spent the first Friday of the month surveying the aftermath and visiting with hurricane evacuees.
+This portended an emotional return to Minute Maid Park, with many evacuees in attendance for the doubleheader.
+Manager A. J. Hinch addressed the crowd, "Hello, Houston.
+It's good to be home," adding that it was "a very special day for us to start the rebuild process of our great city."
+The Mets starter, coincidentally named Matt Harvey, surrendered seven runs in two innings in the first game as the Astros swept the doubleheader, 12–8, and 4–1.
+Springer also hit a two run home run in the second inning of Game 1.
+Between games, the Astros and fans received a preview of Verlander's pitching while he tossed a bullpen session.